Insights

 • What are the best hotels in Queenstown?

-Empire Hotel Queenstown, rated with a score of 7.2 from 944 reviewers, is one of the most popular hotels in Queenstown.
-Other top stays include Gold Rush Inn, with an average rating of 8.5 from 1,055 reviewers, and West Coaster Motel, with a score of 7.0 from 175 reviewers.
+Empire Hotel Queenstown, rated with a score of 7.3 from 1,338 reviewers, is one of the most popular hotels in Queenstown.
+Other top stays include Gold Rush Inn, with an average rating of 8.4 from 691 reviewers, and Silver Hills Motel, with a score of 7.3 from 595 reviewers.

 • How much is a cheap hotel in Queenstown?

-HotelsCombined searches in the last 3 days suggest cheap Queenstown hotels have prices starting from as low as $43/night, depending on the popularity of your requested dates.
+HotelsCombined searches in the last 3 days suggest cheap Queenstown hotels have prices starting from as low as $113/night, depending on the popularity of your requested dates.

 Find better results for your stay in Queenstown, Tasmania